 Digital Fragments 418 and the Influence of Dazzle Camouflage

-One of the most distinctive features of this Ethereal Solid Digital Artwork lies in the striped patterns running across the surface.
+One of the most distinctive features of this Ethereal Solid Series lies in the striped patterns running across the surface.
 These lines echo dazzle camouflage, a pattern used on warships during World War I. Instead of hiding ships, it confused the eye—making them harder to target.

 In the same way, Digital Fragments 418 uses visual misdirection.
 It pulls the viewer in, then breaks their focus.
 Rather than offering a single focal point, the image creates shifting zones of rhythm and contrast.
 Like a dazzle ship, it turns distraction into a kind of strength.